-Learners also need to feel welcomed, empowered, and the understanding that the teacher, the adult, wants to get to know them and see them succeed.
-Take the time to get to know their learners as people are often more important than ‘getting down to the business’ of learning content.
+Learners also need to feel welcomed, empowered, and understand that the teacher, the adult, wants to get to know them and see them succeed.
+Making the time to get to know your learners, is so important because people are more important than ‘getting down to the business’ of learning content.
 Learn their names, learn about their community, get to know their hobbies, and who is part of their family!
 Being able to bring the learners’ interests in your classroom will allow them to make life long connections to not only the content but learning itself.

 In the World of Learning, we start with Hello!
 Many of our WOL teachers take the first 2-3 minutes of a live virtual session to great each individual learner.
 This enables the facilitator to get to know the learners on their roster along with the face and voice of that learner.
 The learner, in return, feels welcomed and appreciates the facilitator’s recognition which can lead to more active participation in the course as well as the comfort level in asking questions.

 Getting to know your learners and saying hello only takes a few minutes, but this can go a long way in establishing a community of learners!